 Depression affects millions of individuals, and the causes are not completely understood.
-Not all individuals respond well to psychotherapy or prescription drugs.
+Not all individuals respond well to prescription drugs.
 One of the newer techniques used to treat depression is transcranial magnetic stimulation therapy (TMS).
 The path to healing may be complex, and TMS therapy may be suggested only after other methods have been tried without success.
 It’s a good idea for individuals battling feelings of depression to consult with our team of professionals in order to get an idea of how TMS therapy works.

 What is TMS Therapy?